jacobwgillespie/GesturesApp/README.md

 scripts/install-app.sh
 ```

 This builds the app with SwiftPM, creates a signed `.app` bundle, and installs it to `~/Applications`.
-The installer now runs a bundle smoke check after installation, including `Info.plist` validation and `codesign --verify`.
+The installer verifies the bundle after installation (`Info.plist` validation and `codesign --verify`).

 Options: